CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies the VueUse library domain, lists specific composable functions and their purposes, and opens with an explicit 'Use when' trigger clause.
-The inclusion of concrete function names serves double duty as both capability documentation and natural trigger terms.
-The closing guidance about checking VueUse before writing custom composables adds practical value for skill selection.
+This is a strong skill description that clearly identifies the VueUse library domain, lists specific composable functions and their purposes, and provides explicit trigger guidance with 'Use when.'
+The inclusion of concrete function names serves double duty as both specificity and natural trigger terms that developers would use.
+The additional guidance about checking VueUse before writing custom composables adds practical value for skill selection.

 DimensionReasoningScore